urbanjost/M_matrix/README.md

    fpm run
 ```

-or if calling it from your `fpm` project just list it as a dependency in
-the fpm.toml project file.
+or list it as a dependency in the fpm.toml project file ...

 ```toml
         [dependencies]